 All the Tory MPs in the race to replace Boris Johnson as leader so far

+Tory leadership: All the MPs in the race to replace Boris Johnson as leader so far

 Contest to succeed prime minister described by one Conservative politician as the ‘wacky races’